Worried about filing your taxes? Not sure where to start? Here is some information to help you.

 What if I have missed filing in past years?
 Will the tax experts help me file previous years taxes?

 Yes!
 During the main tax season (from January through April 15), our tax experts focus on filing current-year taxes so we can help as many people as possible.
 During the summer and fall, we offer appointments to file prior-year tax returns and claim your payments for previous years.
-Schedule an appointment today to complete your current-year taxes and come back for a second appointment during the summer to complete your prior-year taxes.
+Pre-register for an appointment in 2024 to complete your current-year taxes and come back for a second appointment during the summer to complete your prior-year taxes.

 I do not work and my only income comes from Social Security payments.
 Do I qualify for these cash benefits?

 If you have no income from work, you may qualify for tax-time benefits through the State of Michigan to help you cover the cost of heating and owning or renting your home.
 If you have even a little bit of income from work—from a part-time job or self-employment—you may qualify for the Earned Income Tax Credit.
 If you are a parent or guardian and earned at least $2,500 from work in 2023, you may qualify for the Child Tax Credit, worth up to $2,000 per child.
 Our tax experts at Accounting Aid Society and Wayne Metro can help you figure out your eligibility and claim your cash payments.

 I missed the deadline, can I still file?